 There aren’t any gimmicks or lose weight fast tips in this post.
-Find out how I started eating right to lose weight the old fashioned way; by setting a calorie target and tracking my food.
-I discuss this method in my post on 5 tips to lose weight here.
+Find out how I started eating right and used a calorie target to lose weight the old fashioned way.
+You can also check out my post on 5 tips to lose weight here.

 I hate the word diet because it always reminds me of those “Lose 10 Pounds in 10 Days” deals that are both unhealthy and unrealistic.
 After working with a dietitian in 2013, I realized that weight loss and weight maintenance were not about “diets” but about a lifestyle change.
 You have to commit to maintaining healthy eating habits and portions on a daily basis if you want to lose weight, or maintain weight loss success.

 After reducing my food intake and still not losing weight, I started to get frustrated.
 “Something is wrong with me” I told my husband.
 “I’m eating less and still can’t lose any weight.”
 I went to the doctor to have my thyroid checked, convinced that my thyroid medication had to be adjusted (I suffer from hypothyroidism).
 Why else wouldn’t I be losing weight?
 Bad news, my thyroid was working just fine, which meant I had to face the harsh reality that the problem was not with my metabolism, but with my self-control.
 Maybe I was eating less than before, but maybe it wasn’t enough to lose the weight?